vicxtorres/vicxtorres/README.md

-- Hii, I’m vicky
+Hi!
+I’m vicky
+Skills: Java, C
-- 🌱 I’m currently learning C and Java
+🌱 I’m currently learning HTML, CSS and JavaScript

 <!---
 vicxtorres/vicxtorres is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.